Arithmetic properties of sparse subsets of $\mathbb{Z}^n$: Introduction

 \begin{defn} We say that a set $A\subseteq \mathbb{N}$ has \emph{upper fractional density} $\alpha$ if

 is $\infty$ for any $\beta < \alpha$ and $0$ for any $\beta > \alpha$.
-We can summarise this by saying that $d^{*}_f (A) = \alpha$. \end{defn} The lower fractional density can be similarly defined, and if the upper and lower fractional densities coincide we can of course simply refer to the \emph{fractional density}.
+We indicate this by the notation $d^{*}_f (A) = \alpha$. \end{defn} The lower fractional density can be similarly defined, and if the upper and lower fractional densities coincide we can of course simply refer to the \emph{fractional density} of $A$, which will be denoted by $d_f (A)$.
 The definition can trivially be extended to all of $\mathbb{Z}$.
+We have the following analogue of Theorem \ref{thm2.1} in the integers, where now we use the discrete Fourier transform instead of the Fourier-Stieltjes transform of a measure.